-This year Virginia and the nation are commemorating the 400th anniversary of the first representative assembly in America, the General Assembly.
-Highlighting the importance of this foundational event, Jamestown Rediscovery is completing a remodel of the Memorial Church to reflect the interior of the original 1617 church where the first Assembly was held.
-When finished, the space will include new exhibits that emphasize the broad significance of 1619 in regard to self-government, the rule of law, diversity, and race.
+In 2019, Virginia and the nation commemorated the 400th anniversary of the first representative assembly in America, the General Assembly.
+Highlighting the importance of this foundational event, Jamestown Rediscovery completed a remodel of the Memorial Church to reflect the interior of the original 1617 church where the First Assembly was held.
+The space now includes exhibits that emphasize the broad significance of 1619 in regard to self-government, the rule of law, diversity, and race.

 Within the original James Fort, the Memorial Church is located around the foundations of a much earlier wooden church—the second oldest English church in America—built in 1617.
-Extensive archaeological excavations over the past two years have exposed the floor of the early church allowing researchers to learn more about its interior design and to pinpoint for the first time the exact location of the “choir,” where the first assembly sat.
+Extensive archaeological excavations between 2017 and 2019 exposed the floor of the early church, allowing researchers to learn more about its interior design and to pinpoint for the first time the exact location of the “choir” where the First Assembly sat.